markfeit/duplicacy-scripts/README.md

 Weekly (Sunday at 03:15):

+ * Fossilize and remove chunks that are no longer referenced.

  * Check integrity.
 This verifies that all chunks that should be present and attempts to resurrect missing chunks from fossils if possible.
 There is no attempt to download and verify the contents